October is National Cybersecurity Awareness Month (NCSAM)

 Upper Grades (Grades 9–12)

 You can find these books and many more great reads on Sora, our Citywide Digital Library, which provides free access to thousands of digital e-books and audiobooks for our students.
-You can also find even more great recommendations in the Summer Reading Collection on Sora!
+You can also find even more great recommendations in the Hispanic & Latine Heritage Month Collection on Sora, as well as on our Hispanic Heritage Month page!

 Missed our previous book recommendations?